perigrin/YAPC-NA-2011/asheville_businesses/README.md

 ## Schedules

-No hard copy schedules.
+No hard copy entire-conference schedules.
 Sponsors are being sold "advertising spots" that don't mention physical paper.  --jhannah 20101027 per perigrin

 Each room will have the schedule for the day printed in a plastic plackard each night.
-See crowne_plaza/README.md for details.
+See crowne_plaza/README.md "Schedules" for details.